Barbara Broccoli: Career

-In 1995, her father Cubby Broccoli handed over control of Eon Productions, the production company responsible for the James Bond series of films, to Barbara and her half-brother Michael G. Wilson; they continue to run the company as of 2015.
+In 1995, her father Cubby Broccoli handed over control of Eon Productions, the production company responsible for the James Bond series of films, to Barbara and her half-brother Michael G. Wilson; they retained creative control of the series until 2025.

-She was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to film, drama, philanthropy and skills.
+Broccoli was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to film, drama, philanthropy and skills.

-She and Wilson received the David O. Selznick Achievement Award in Theatrical Motion Pictures in 2013.
+Broccoli and Wilson received the David O. Selznick Achievement Award in Theatrical Motion Pictures in 2013.
 In 2014, she was selected as a member of the jury for the 64th Berlin International Film Festival.

 Broccoli became President of the National Youth Theatre after the success of their 60th Anniversary Diamond Gala at Shaftesbury Theatre in 2016.

 James Bond series

 Broccoli started working in the Bond series at the age of 17, working in the publicity department of The Spy Who Loved Me (1977).
-Several years later, she served as an assistant director on Octopussy (1983).
-Soon afterward, she progressed to become an associate producer of the film The Living Daylights (1987).
+Several years later, she served as Executive Assistant on Octopussy (1983).
+She eventually progressed to the role of associate producer for the film The Living Daylights (1987).

-Her most significant role has been as a producer of the Bond films starring Pierce Brosnan and later Daniel Craig.
+Broccoli's most significant role has been as a producer of the Bond films starring Pierce Brosnan and later Daniel Craig, with Broccoli taking over from her father to join Wilson as a producer for 1995's GoldenEye (starring Brosnan) and retaining creative control of the franchise throughout the entire Craig era.

+In February 2025, Broccoli and Wilson announced that they would be ceding creative control of the Bond franchise to Amazon MGM Studios, forming "a new joint venture to house the James Bond intellectual property rights".
+They reportedly sold the creative rights to Amazon for an estimated $1 billion, with the exact structure of the deal not publicly known.
+Despite ceding creative control, Broccoli and Wilson chose to remain onboard as co-owners of the franchise.

 Stage productions

 Chitty Chitty Bang Bang

-Following her father's death in 1996, Broccoli worked with London theatre producer Michael Rose, to create the stage musical version of Chitty Chitty Bang Bang based on the 1968 musical film starring Dick Van Dyke and Sally Ann Howes.
+Following her father's death in 1996, Broccoli worked with London theatre producer Michael Rose to create a stage musical, Chitty Chitty Bang Bang, based on the 1968 musical film starring Dick Van Dyke and Sally Ann Howes.
 Broccoli rehired the original songwriters from the film to write the new material for the stage version.
 The Sherman Brothers wrote five new songs for the show which debuted on April 16, 2002.
-The show ran at the London Palladium, and was the longest-running and most financially successful show to have ever played there.
+The show ran at the London Palladium, and it was the longest-running and most financially successful show to have ever played there.

-Chitty Chitty Bang Bang later transferred to Broadway, but was considered a failure, receiving poor reviews and playing just 319 performances, closing with the loss of a large proportion of the initial $15 million investment.
-The musical has toured extensively in the UK and in Asia, with a revised version of the show touring the United States in 2008.
+Chitty Chitty Bang Bang later transferred to Broadway, but it received poor reviews and closed with the loss of a large proportion of the initial $15 million investment.
+The musical toured extensively in the United Kingdom and in Asia, with a revised version of the show touring the United States in 2008.